-In the future the Bundeswehr Joint Medical Service will have five regiments, elements of which will be stationed at or close to Bundeswehr hospitals in order to strengthen the training and exercise system and to increase options for the mutual support between field units and Bundeswehr hospitals.
+The Bundeswehr Joint Medical Service has five Medical Regiments, elements of which will be stationed at or close to Bundeswehr hospitals in order to strengthen the training and exercise system and to increase options for the mutual support between field units and Bundeswehr hospitals.

 Basic training of medical trainee soldiers and predeployment training of medical personnel are provided by the Medical Training Regiment in Feldkirchen.